shenwei356/seqkit/doc/docs/usage.md

   version     print version information and check for update

 Flags:
-      --alphabet-guess-seq-length int   length of sequence prefix of the first FASTA record based on which fakit guesses the sequence type (0 for whole seq) (default 10000)
+      --alphabet-guess-seq-length int   length of sequence prefix of the first FASTA record based on which faskit guesses the sequence type (0 for whole seq) (default 10000)
       --id-ncbi                         FASTA head is NCBI-style, e.g. >gi|110645304|ref|NC_002516.2| Pseud...
       --id-regexp string                regular expression for parsing ID (default "^([^\\s]+)\\s?")
   -w, --line-width int                  line width when outputing FASTA format (0 for no wrap) (default 60)